paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

 Even the fact that with Scala you can pattern match on a wide range of arbitrary types of values, you can not do that with type parameters.
-Since it is a JVM-based language, and as Java does not know about generics, they are implemented with type erasure so that the bytecode generated would be interoperable.
+Since it is a JVM-based language, they are implemented with type erasure so that the bytecode generated would be interoperable.

-So in resume, it means that at runtime, the compiler is not able to differentiate between types, p.e: ```Array[Int]``` and ```Array[String]```.
+So in summary, it means that at runtime, the compiler is not able to differentiate between types passed as generics into a function or class, p.e: ```Array[Int]``` and ```Array[String]```.

-And this could be a problem if you want to get a function that could dynamicaly return the generic type passed.
+And this could be a problem if you want to get a function that could dynamically return the generic type passed.
 There is an example below that will help to understand the problem.
-In the example there is a class called Blue, with 4 child classes that represents the different types of blue.
+It is a class called Blue, with 4 child classes that represents the different types of blue.
-Also there is a function called ```returnGenericType```, that is aimed to return an instance of the blue sub type passed as generic type.
+Also there is a function called ```matchWithGenericType```, which it returns an instance of the blue sub type passed as generic type.
   ```scala
 class Blue
 class Cyan extends Blue